colman423/phase-timeline-challenge/README.md

 - [ ] Vertical scrolling is synchronized with the Track List
 - [ ] Horizontal scrolling is synchronized with the Ruler
-- [ ] Segment length visually represents the total Duration (`1ms = 1px`)
+- [V] Segment length visually represents the total Duration (`1ms = 1px`)
-- [ ] Segment length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)
+- [V] Segment length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)

 ### 6. Playhead Behavior